 Vancouver wedding vendors who helped make this Bridges Restaurant wedding happen:

 If you are having your wedding at Bridges Restaurant on Granville Island or any other restaurant wedding venue in Vancouver I’d love to hear from you.
 Please use the contact form at the top of the page or email me directly at email@example.com.
-I am currently book local and destination weddings for 2017 and 2018.
+I am currently booking Vancouver and Cape Town weddings for this year and next.